Table of Contents

 #5 Wall Decor

-Wall tapestries like this one from Etsy add loads of warmth and depth:
+Wall tapestries like this one add loads of warmth, depth, and texture to walls:

 An abstract painting like this one with thick acrylic paint can do a great job of adding not just tons of color and personality to your decor, but texture, too:

-Baskets like the ones below from World Market are one of my favorite decor pieces because they don’t just look good, they are functional, too.
+Baskets, like the ones below, are one of my favorite decor pieces because they don’t just look good, they are functional, too.
 They corral little things like pens and glasses.
 And big things like shoes or throw blankets and pillows.

 The right basket will add some really nice texture to your room, too.
 The woven natural materials like wicker or rattan are beautiful and minimal.
 There are also knit baskets that add wonderful warmth.